martecodes/todo-list-2019-week05/README.md

 <h2> Lesson Learned</h2>

 No matter what your experience level, being an engineer means continuously learning.
-Every time you build something you always have those whoa this is awesome or fuck yeah I did it! moments.
-This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.